Bjarrrne/ezgal/README.md

 - [x] Fullscreen slideshow when image is opened (with preloader)
 - [ ] Filtering options according to metadata (date, file type, metadata, etc.)
 - [x] Create Docker image that combines everything to a ready to go solution

-## 2dos
-* [ ] Check installed extensions (sqlite, imagick, ufraw etc.) and inform user if something is missing

-* Flesh out processing:
-  * [x] Deletion of deleted images from DB and thumbnails/intermediates
-  * Ensure that only compatible files are being used
-  * Optimize large archive processing
-* Map
-  * [x] Finalize long/lat usage in file details (works, I think?)